vestrel00/Triangle-Game/README.md

 4. Player's AI determines the best line to draw next and sends this coordinate to the server.
 5. Server sends client the result of drawing the line.

-    * If 1 or more triangles are formed by drawing the line, then the server flags the player to draw another line.
-    * If the line drawn is an invalid line then the player automatically loses.

-        * An invalid line is a line that is already drawn, overlaps another line, or does not represent a line in the matrix (IndexError or wrong format).

 **Note:** each student need only to implement the AI to determine the line to draw.
 For more specifics (like what object the client sends to